georgenturner/viability-report/how_the_system_is_manipulated.md

 The incentives are obvious.
 If a developer can produce a financial viability assessment that is overly pesamistic, that underestimates revenues, and overestimates costs then the development proposal will appear much less profitable than it is in reality.
 This will allow the developer to get rid of all sorts of planning conditions and boost their profits.

+This can be achieved by manipulating the inputs into the viability equation.
+The viability equation is relatively simple and easy to understand by the layperson.

+David Henry of Savills, who appeared on behalf of Royal Institution of Chartered Surveyors recently told the Environment Select Committee of the House of Lords:

+>"Many people become rather scared of this issue of viability.
+What is it?
+Essentially, it is a simple financial equation.
+There are many ways of approaching that equation.
+There is a disposal price, a sale price, a cost of construction, a total development cost, and a residual sum—a land value or whatever it is.
+Viability comes into this discussion when changes in the total development cost impact on one or other of those outriggers, whether it is the sale price or the residual land value; something gives somewhere in the equation."

+Put very simply the viability equation is the revenues of the development, minus the costs

 Evidence collected by ourcity.london and others suggest that firms of surveyors have been creating viability assessments which provide purposefully inaccurate representations of the viability of the scheme.
 These are made with the sole purpose of reducing the planning obligations on their clients and increasing their profits.

 This increase in profits, and the *unnecssary* damage that must follow from abandoning the development plan is a mechanism for turning a public good into private profit.